 Time on your health & wellness

 Defending your daily work-life balance is crucial for your mental health, happiness, and productivity.
-Though scheduling time every day for lunch, a walk, or even short decompression breaks after meetings are all too often overlooked when planning out the workweek.
-Reflecting on your health and wellness goals during a time audit allows you to see where you can (and should) prioritize yourself.
-Here are the questions you should ask yourself when evaluating the time you allocate to health and wellness:
+Scheduling time every day for lunch, a walk, or even short breaks after meetings is often overlooked when planning out the workweek.
+Reflecting on your health and wellness goals during a time audit allows you to see where you should prioritize more time for yourself.
+Ask yourself these questions when evaluating your health and wellness time:

-- Are you able to make time to give your mind a rest, or meditate, throughout the week?
+- How many times per week are you able to give your mind a rest, or meditate?

 Time on your personal life

-- How many days do you spend on vacation every year?
+- How many days of vacation do you take a year?

-- How many days were you sick in the last year?
-(Don’t let yourself get run down!)
+- How many days were you out sick in the last year?

 2. Analyze your data

-- How many days in the week did you commit time for lunch, the gym, other personal health goals?
-Get critical about how aggressively you want to defend each of your personal habits to prevent them from getting pushed by other commitments.
+- Time for your personal life: How many days in the week did you get time for lunch, had dinner with your family, or catch up with friends?
+Do you need to defend more time for your personal life to prevent it from getting pushed by other commitments?

-This data can give you a helpful overview of where the majority of your time is going.
-See whether you’re being proactive about planning your calendar around top priority goals, or reactively allowing unexpected daily requests for your time to continually compromise your plans.
+This powerful time audit data will show you if you’re being proactive about planning your time around top priority goals, or reactively allowing unexpected daily requests for your time to continually compromise your plans.

-Now that you know where your time is going, how well does your current schedule reflect what matters to you most?
+Now that you know where your time is going, how well does your current schedule reflect your actual goals?
+If you’re a salesperson who needs to bring in 20 new accounts this month, then you should probably be focused on setting up as many meetings as possible.
+But if you’re an engineer who needs to stay heads-down in code, meetings should not occupy a majority of your workweek.
 Get very clear on your goals and put them in priority order from day-to-day habits, to long-term projects – so that you can start allocating your time appropriately to meet those goals.